salesni/ReactCalculator/README.md

 # Application Description

-This application was developed for the React Basis Course of the FrontEnd Meta certification.
+This application was developed for the React Basics Course of the FrontEnd Meta certification.
 Its purpose is to demonstrate a simple of example of the use of react basic tools to create a minimalist calculator:

 ![Calculator Preview](./public/screenshots/index.png)
 ## Available Scripts